 Memorial Union, located on Lake Mendota, is where people meet, eat, hear music and just chill.
 The Terrace has been voted one of America’s Best Public Places.
+Here is a great video detailing the Terrace!

 The beautiful Union South opened on April 15, 2011.
 Designed in an organic prairie-style architecture, influenced by Frank Lloyd Wright, it is Gold LEED (Leadership in Energy and Environmental Design) certified.

 Camp Randall Stadium comes alive on football Saturdays when 80,321 fans fill the seats and cheer on the Badgers.
 Visit the UW Athletics Welcome Center for great moments in Badger history or stroll the Wisconsin Athletics Hall of Fame next door, or arrange a tour.
+Located on the South side of Camp Randall is the Camp Randall Memorial Park.

 The Geology Museum is a must, especially if you have children to amuse.
 Dinosaurs and displays will thrill them; adults will learn there, too.
 Find it inside Weeks Hall.